 Hi, my name is Cameron, I am a Brampton born and raised actor.
 I started doing theatre when I got accepted into an arts program in high school and continued my professional training at Sheridan College and the University of Toronto Mississauga.

-I just finished my 3rd season at The Shaw Festival, performing in Shaw's Getting Married and SEX by Mae West.
-My previous season at the Shaw Festival included productions of Henry V, Hound of The Baskervilles, Dracula & The Madness of George III
+For the past 4 years I have been an actor at The Shaw Festival appearing in productions of Getting Married, SEX by Mae West, Henry V, Hound of The Baskervilles, Dracula & The Madness of George III.

 When I am not performing I am likely reading, watching whatever is new on Netflix or working on some of my own writing.
 Keep in touch with me on social media by following me on Instagram &Twitter @Camm_grant

-I will be returning to The Shaw Festival for the 2020 Season as Charley in Charley's Aunt and John Nevins in Trouble In Mind
+In an alternate universe I would have been performing at The Shaw Festival this season as Charley in Charley's Aunt and John Nevins in Trouble In Mind

 Today’s the day.
 If Charley and Jack don’t tell Amy and Kitty how they feel about them, the college term will finish and they may never see them again.
 But their plan to invite the young ladies for lunch depends on the presence of Charley’s visiting Brazilian aunt.
 When she lets them down at the last moment, all hope seems to have gone.
 Except that their friend, Fancourt Babberley, happens to be on his way to a fancy-dress party … hilarity ensues in this laugh-out-loud comedy.